sparkflows/sparkflows-docs/docs/tutorials/machine-learning/telco-churn-prediction.rst

    :align: center
    :width: 60%

-From the evaluator we get the following results:
+From the evaluator You get the following results:

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/11.PNG
    :alt: Machine Learning